magic/glyphs/README.md

   output: 'dist',      // the directory to write to
   webRoot: '/',        // web root of the resulting homepage
   fontDir: '',         // sub directory to write font files to.
+  cssDir: '',          // sub directory to write css files to.
+  jsDir: '',           // sub directory to write js files to.

   // default options for svg <> font generators
   ascent: undefined,